CesiumGS/3d-tiles/Styling/README.md

 ```
 This sets the feature's RGB color components from the feature's properties, and makes features with volume greater than 100 transparent.

 In addition to a string containing an expression, `color` and `show` can be an object defining a series of conditions (think of them as `if...else` statements).
-Conditions can be used to make color maps and color ramps with any type of inclusive/exclusive intervals.
+Conditions can, for example, be used to make color maps and color ramps with any type of inclusive/exclusive intervals.

 For example, here's a color map that maps an id property to colors:
 ```json